 Synthetic monitoring is a great tool to have when you're launching new features since it allows you to run a full set of tests before having them go Live during peak hours.
 You'll be able to see how the rest of the application reacts under load and if any of the recent changes will impact a 3rd party API you might be using.

-There’s a long list of synthetic monitoring types that can help you achieve these benefits but here are the main three.
+There’s a long list of synthetic monitoring types that can help you achieve these benefits but here are the main ones.

 Synthetic Transaction Monitoring

 Synthetic transaction monitoring is a proactive website monitoring method that usually involves having a script that would simulate a user’s interaction through the website.

 Having a way to simulate clicks and swipes can help you optimize your strategy and act as an early warning system that will alert you when a part of the process is not functioning as intended.